 Profitability, Market Sizing, Market Study, and Mergers & Acquisitions.

-These are general frameworks, but do a good job of organizing the main kinds of problems consultants solve on a project-to-project basis, and thus the types of problems that are presented in case interviews.
+These are general frameworks, but they do a good job of organizing the main kinds of problems consultants solve on a project-to-project basis, and thus the types of problems that are presented in case interviews.

-Profitability cases generally deal with a client trying to decide what to with revenues, costs, or overall revenue.
+Profitability cases generally deal with a client trying to decide what to do with revenues, costs, or overall revenue.
 Market Sizing cases examine the size of a current market (usually in revenue), while Market Study cases examine whether a client should enter a new market or not, as well as the declining market share of a client.
 Finally, there are M&A cases.
 These are the big boys of case problems, as M&A cases include Profitability, Market Sizing, and Market Study concepts all in one case.
 These cases are all about whether Company A should merge with Company B, or whether Company Y should acquire Company Z. Remember the one overarching goal of both of these transactions, though: increased profitability for the client!

 Why do Consulting Firms use Case interviews?